braddoeswebdev/summer-workshops/source/web/00-design.html.md

 To begin with, you'll need to answer these questions:

 - What is your website about?
 Do you like dogs, New York, or Pacman?
+Or maybe you want to make a site all about you, your family, or your favorite workshop instructor!
 - What information are you presenting on the subject?
-Type up a title and 2-3 short paragraphs, and think of an image you'd like to show on your page.
+Think up a title and start thinking about what kinds of information you want to share and an image you'd like to show on your page.
 - What does your website look like, in simple high-level terms.
 What's the background color?
 What kind of font is appropriate: formal, cartoony, bold and loud, subtle?

+Start a Google document as a place to keep track of your design ideas & information.

 ## Choosing your Assets